MicrosoftDocs/SupportArticles-docs/support/windows-server/shell-experience/windows-search-is-disabled-by-default.md

 ## Cause

 By default, the Windows Search service is set to **Disabled** in Windows Server 2016.
-It's because indexing of the volumes can cause problems in certain scenarios, such as with Cluster Shared Volumes (CSV) and in running Remote Desktop Session Host (RDSH) with multiple simultaneous sessions.
+It's because indexing of the volumes can cause problems in the following scenarios：

+- Certain scenarios, such as with Cluster Shared Volumes (CSV).
+- Running Remote Desktop Session Host (RDSH) with multiple simultaneous sessions.

 ## Resolution

 If you do one of the following actions:

-You plan to use Windows Server 2016 as your client desktop computer.
+- You plan to use Windows Server 2016 as your client desktop computer.
-You want Windows Search functionality from the **Start** menu regardless.
+- You want Windows Search functionality from the **Start** menu.

 you can re-enable the Windows Search service by following these steps: